pygame-community/pygame-ce/docs/reST/tutorials/en/chimp-explanation.rst

 First, we import the standard "os" python module.
 This allow us to do things like create platform independent file paths.

 In the next line, we import the pygame package.
-In our case, we import pygame, all of the functionality of pygame is able to be referenced from this package.

 Some pygame modules are optional, and if they aren't found, they evaluate to ``False``.
 Because of that, we decide to print